svamja/deminion/index.md

 ## Deminion

 Deminion is building its eyes and ears.
-It is soon coming.
+It is coming soon.